Making a

 Let's Corpse!

-that paper mache paste the sheet and rolled it as I counted out four sheets and then tore off.
+Take four sheets (four squares) of toilet paper.
+I took the sheet and rolled it as I counted out four sheets and then tore off.
 Lay the paper in the palm of your hand and hold it over your bowl of mache.

 Dip your spoon into the mache and spread it on the toilet paper.
 If you try to dip your toilet paper, it will pull apart , depending on how cheap the paper is.
 Mine would melt almost the minute that I put on the mache - I had to be careful.